denisecase/web-app-2020-fall/README.md

 - VS Code
 - VS Code Extension - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [DB Browser for SQLite](https://sqlitebrowser.org/dl/), e.g., standard for 64 Windows.
 Save the .msi file and double-click to run it.

+## Prerequisites for Publishing

 - [Heroku CLI - to publish](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)
 - [Heroku login](https://id.heroku.com/login)
 - [PostgreSQL local install](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

 Create Heroku app with Heroku Postgres (Hobby Dev - free) add-on.

-## Background
+## Background - How to Start a New App like this

-- Express-generator with EJS
+- Run Express-generator with EJS (dynamically create pages with HTML & embedded JS)
-- Change var to const
+- Update the JavaScript - change var to const, use async/await
-- Change package.json versions to "latest"
+- Change package.json versions to "latest" - until you have issues, then freeze a version
-- Added folders for MVC
+- Add folders to organize your code
-- Updated to use express app4 updates
+- Update to use Express app4 updates - stay current
 - [Set up ESLint and Prettier](https://sourcelevel.io/blog/how-to-setup-eslint-and-prettier-on-node)

-## Styles
+## Build Responsive Apps (for all screen sizes)

-- Based on [MDB 5](https://mdbootstrap.com/docs/standard/) (Material Design Bootstrap 5 - no jQuery)
+- We choose [MDB 5](https://mdbootstrap.com/docs/standard/) (Material Design Bootstrap 5 - no jQuery)

-## Adding Resources
+## Add App-Specific Resources

 Follow conventions - use standard lowercase, no spaces, follow naming patterns

-We want to be able to perform all CRUD options (create, read, update, delete)
+Enable standard CRUD options (create, read, update, delete)

-- Make a model
+- Make a model & seed some data on startup
+- Route requests to specific routers
-- Make a controller
+- Route CRUD requests to controller functions
-- Make a views subfolder with 5 views:
+- Create standard views for the resource

 1. create.ejs
 1. delete.ejs